Canon 5D Mark IV vs M6

 It is notable that the 5D Mark IV has a headphone jack, which is not present on the M6 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Canon M6 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark IV: